giancarlo-garbagnati/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> Sublime, because the above states it's the most popular, so I'm hoping there should be more online documentation.
+>> Sublime, because the above states it's the most popular, so I'm hoping there should be more online documentation and assistance should I need it.

 --